kykiefer/depression-detect/README.md

 <sub><b>Figure 6: </b> DataStopsDepression homepage. </sub>

 ## Future Directions
 I ultimately envision the model being implemented in a wearable device (Apple Watch, Garmin) or home device (Amazon Echo).
-The device prompts you to answer a simple question in the morning and a simple question before bed on a daily basis.
+The device could prompt you to answer a simple question in the morning and a simple question before bed on a daily basis.
 The model stores your predicted depression score and tracks it over time, such that the model can learn from your baseline (perhaps using a Bayesian approach).
 If a threshold is crossed, it notifies you to seek help, or in extreme cases, notifies an emergency contact to help you help yourself.

-The model provides good direction and promising momentum for detecting depression with spectrograms.
-However, the model needs to train on more speakers.
+This initial model provides a solid foundation and promising directions for detecting depression with spectrograms.
+Further work should train model in more speakers.
 Low level audio transformations do a good job of reducing the noise in the data, which allows for robust models to be trained on smaller sample sizes.
 However, I still hypothesize they overlook subtleties in depressed speech.

-How I am prioritizing future efforts:
+I would prioritizing future efforts in the following areas:
 1. Sampling methods to increase training size without introducing class or speaker bias.
 2. Treating depression detection as a regression problem (see below).
-3. Introduce network recurrence (LSTM).
+3. Introducing network recurrence (LSTM).
 4. Incorporate Vocal Tract Length Perturbation ([VTLP](http://www.cs.toronto.edu/~ndjaitly/jaitly-icml13.pdf)).

-I'm currently excited about the results and and will be monitoring pull requests.
-However, accessing the DAIC-WOZ Database requires signing an agreement form.
-Access can be granted [here](http://dcapswoz.ict.usc.edu/).
-To download the 92GB of zip files `cd` into your desired directory and run the following in your shell.
+I'm currently excited about the results and will be monitoring pull requests.
+However, accessing the DAIC-WOZ Database requires signing an agreement form, which can be granted [here](http://dcapswoz.ict.usc.edu/).
+To download the 92GB of zip files cd into your desired directory and run the following in your shell.
 Follow the [code walkthrough](https://github.com/kykiefer/depression-detect/tree/master/src) to get set up.

 ```shell
 wget -r -np -nH --cut-dirs=3 -R index.html --user=daicwozuser --ask-password  http://dcapswoz.ict.usc.edu/wwwdaicwoz/